semajyllek/ball-packing-game/README.md

-### Ball-Packing-Game
+### Flower Filler

-This is a simple game where you have to pack balls into a randomly generated polygon.
-The balls are of different sizes and the box has a limited capacity.
-The goal is to pack as many balls as possible into the box.
+This is a simple game where you have to pack balls (droplets) into an outline of a flower.
+The balls are of different sizes and the shape has a limited capacity.
+The goal is to pack at least 90% and the reward is the full flower image.
+The images come from this dataset: https://huggingface.co/datasets/huggan/flowers-102-categories

 ![screenshot](docs/game_screenshot.png)

-you can play the game here: https://semajyllek.github.io/ball-packing-game/
+you can play the game here: https://semajyllek.github.io/flower-filler/